DataDog/hiring-engineers/answers.md

 Screenshot of my metric on Data Dog
 ![alt text](./screenshots/my_metric.png)

 An important note to remember is that the *.yaml* and *.py* files must have the same name for the agent check to run.
-Once we have properly configured the checks, we can see the status of the datadog agent service again with `sudo service datadog-agent` and see that the "hello" test runs properly.
+Once we have properly configured the checks, we can see the status of the datadog agent service again with `sudo service datadog-agent` and see that the "hello" (or whatever you name your files) test runs properly.

 To change the check's collection interval to every 45sec (in v6), I added the *min_collection_interval* instance parameter in the check config file (*/config.d/hello.yaml*), and set it to 45.
 It will skip 2 checks and gauge the metric once every 3rd check. updated *hello.yaml* file